Ankitmahato-0509/Databases/SQL/12.Alter Table/Readme.md

 # SQL ALTER TABLE Operations Project – Movies Database

-This project demonstrates how to use the SQL `ALTER TABLE` command to **change the structure** of an existing table.
+This project demonstrates how to use the SQL `ALTER TABLE` command to **modify the structure of an existing table**.

 You will learn how to:

-* Add a column
+* Add a new column
 * Drop a column
 * Rename a table
-* Change column name
+* Rename a column
 * Modify column datatype
+* Add constraints
+* Check table structure

-This is important for real-world databases where table structure needs updates.
+This project is useful for beginners learning how database tables are updated in real-world applications.

 ---